 Universal Studios Hollywood

-UPDATE: The Universal Studios Hollywood theme park is REOPENING ON APRIL 16, 2021, with an annual passholder preview on April 15.
+UPDATE: The Universal Studios Hollywood theme park is REOPENED ON APRIL 16, 2021, with an annual passholder preview on April 15.
 Universal CityWalk is open on a limited basis.
 More information check here.

-Universal Studios Hollywood is requiring all visitors to be California residents, and have both admission tickets and advance reservations, which will be available online starting April 5 for guests holding existing tickets.
-New theme park tickets are on sale starting April 8.
+Universal Studios Hollywood is now admitting out of state guests with proof of completed vaccination.
+All guests must have both admission tickets and advance reservations, which will are available online starting April 5 for guests holding existing tickets.
+New theme park tickets went on sale as of April 8.

 Halloween Horror Nights 2020 was cancelled.
 The park has also postponed its Peacock Live and Food & Wine special events.
 A modified Halloween event will be held in 2021.